Three-point field goal: Related concepts

-Major League Lacrosse (MLL) featured a two-point line which forms a 15 yd arc around the front of the goal.
+Major League Lacrosse (MLL) introduced a two-point line which forms a 15 yd arc around the front of the goal.
 Shots taken from behind this line count for two points, as opposed to the standard one point.
 The Premier Lacrosse League, which absorbed MLL in a December 2020 merger, plays under MLL rules, including the two-point arc.

 In gridiron football, a standard field goal is worth three points; various professional and semi-pro leagues have experimented with four-point field goals.
 NFL Europe and the Stars Football League adopted a rule similar to basketball's three-point line in which an additional point was awarded for longer field goals; in both leagues any field goal of 50 yd or more was worth four points.
 The Arena Football League awarded four points for any successful drop kicked field goal (like the three-point shot, the drop kick is more challenging than a standard place kick, as the bounce of the ball makes a kick less predictable, and arena football also uses narrower goal posts for all kicks than the outdoor game does).

-During the existence of the World Hockey Association (WHA) in the 1970s, there were proposals for two-point hockey goals for shots taken beyond an established distance (one proposal was a 44-foot (13.4m) arc, which would have intersected the faceoff circles), but this proposal gained little support and faded after the WHA merged with the National Hockey League.
+During the existence of the World Hockey Association (WHA) in the 1970s, there were proposals for two-point hockey goals for shots taken beyond an established distance (one proposal was a 44-foot (13.4 m) arc, which would have intersected the faceoff circles), but this proposal gained little support and faded after the WHA merged with the National Hockey League.
 It was widely believed that long-distance shots in hockey had little direct relation to skill (usually resulting more from goalies' vision being screened or obscured), plus with the lower scoring intrinsic to the sport a two-point goal was seen as disruptive of the structure of the game.

-The super goal is a similar concept in Australian rules football, in which a 50 m arc determines the value of a goal; within the arc, it is the usual 6 points, but 9 points are scored for a "super goal" scored from outside the arc.
+The super goal is a similar concept that was added in some games of Australian rules football, in which a 50 m arc determines the value of a goal; within the arc, it is the usual 6 points, but 9 points are scored for a "super goal" scored from outside the arc.
 To date the super goal is only used in pre-season games and not in the season proper.

-The National Professional Soccer League II, which awarded two points for all goals except those on the power play, also used a three-point line, drawn 45 ft from the goal.
+The former National Professional Soccer League II, which awarded two points for all goals except those on the power play, also used a three-point line, drawn 45 ft from the goal.
 It has since been adopted by some other indoor soccer leagues.

 The 2020 Super Netball league season saw the addition of the two-goal Super Shot.
-The Super Shot provides goal attacks and goal shooters the opportunity to score two goals by shooting from a 1.9m designated zone within the goal circle and will be active in the final five minutes of each quarter.
+The Super Shot provides goal attacks and goal shooters the opportunity to score two goals by shooting from a 1.9 m designated zone within the goal circle and will be active in the final five minutes of each quarter.